ch72/SurveyApp/README.md

 **Summary**

 This project is an individual side project that I am using to learn more about Ruby on Rails and ReactJS.
+It's a survey application that collects feedback from users on the strengths/weaknesses of my resume.
-Currently, the project has a survey frontend with a couple accompanying web pages.
-Still in the early stages though.
+Still in the early stages...

 **Prerequisites**
 - Ruby 3.0.0+
 - Bundler (bundle) 2.2.11+
 - Node Package Manager (npm) 7.1.0+
 - Yarn 1.22.10+

 **Setup**